byverdu/byverdu.github.io/_posts/2014-11-6-how-to-host-your-blog-at-github-using-jekyll-and-poole.md

 title: How to host your blog at GitHub using Jekyll and Poole
 ---

-After I have finished my programming bootcamp I have realized some things, the first one is that I love Git and the version control (commit and commit), the second one is that I love too spending time with the Command Line Interface (talking directly with the OS) and the latest but not the less important I LOVE CODING.
+Lately I have realized some things, the first one is that I love Git and the version control (commit and commit), the second one is that I love too spending time with the Command Line Interface (talking directly with the OS) and the latest but not the less important I LOVE CODING.

 <!-- more -->